MyPureCloud/user-provisioning-scripts-js/README.md

 ```
     data/                   <= Contains a single csv file mapping out the user fields to map
-    docs/                   <= The tutorial documents that will be rendered on our developer center.
     src/
       index.js              <= The starting point for launching the process.
       provisiong.js         <= The "business logic" that carries out the overall process